ThunderQuaken/Pinball/README.md

 # Pinball
-Just a scuffed pinball gmae im making for a summer project
+Just a scuffed pinball game im making for a summer project